kerimeredith/enterprise-docs/content/docs/troubleshooting/_index.md

 type: system.feeds.sync.started
 ```

-**Note:** Depending on the output from the detailed events, looking into the logs for a particular servicename (example: policy_engine) is the next troubleshooting step.
+**Note:** Depending on the output from the detailed events, looking into the logs for a particular service name (example: policy_engine) is the next troubleshooting step.

 ## Logs

-Anchore services produce detailed logs that container information about user interactions, internal processes, warnings and errors.
+Anchore services produce detailed logs that contain information about user interactions, internal processes, warnings and errors.
 The verbosity of the logs is controlled using the log_level setting in config.yaml (for manual installations) or the corresponding ANCHORE_LOG_LEVEL environment variable (for docker-compose or Helm installations) for each service.
 The log levels are DEBUG, INFO, WARN, ERROR, and FATAL, where the default is INFO.
-Most of the time, the default level is sufficient as the logs will container warn, error and fatal messages as well, but for deep troubleshooting, it is always recommended to increase the log level to DEBUG in order to ensure the availability of the maximum amount of information.
+Most of the time, the default level is sufficient as the logs will container warn, error and fatal messages as well, but for deep troubleshooting, it is always recommended to increase the log level to DEBUG to ensure the availability of the maximum amount of information.

-Anchore logs can be accessed by inspecting the docker logs for any anchore service container using the regular docker logging mechanisms, which typically default to displaying to the stdout/stderr of the containers themselves - for example:
+Anchore logs can be accessed by inspecting the Docker logs for any Anchore service container using the regular Docker logging mechanisms, which typically default to displaying to the stdout/stderr of the containers themselves - for example:

 ```
 # docker ps